kubesail/kubesail-docs/docs/getting-started.md

 ## 4. Congratulations!

 <img src="/img/its-working.gif" title="It's working!!!" />

-Forgive us the prequel meme.
+Forgive us for the prequel meme.
 Still - we've gotten a lot working under the hood!
 You now have:

 -   A working Google Photos alternative
 -   A way to forward internet traffic to your device
 -   A platform for hosting websites and apps from home

 More technically:

 -   A valid SSL certificate for your built-in `k8g8.com` addresses
 -   Automatic dynamic DNS via built-in `ksdns.io`
 -   A full Kubernetes cluster

 If you've made it this far, we'd love it if you'd join our [community chat on Discord](https://discord.gg/N3zNdp7jHc).
 If discord isn't your style, your feedback would still be greatly appreciated at support@kubesail.com.

 We're a small startup with big plans.
-Hosting your own photos or recipes or blogs is a small bug meaningful step towards repairing the way the internet operates, and we're truly thankful that you've joined us on this journey!
+Hosting your own photos or recipes or blogs is a small but meaningful step towards repairing the way the internet operates, and we're truly thankful that you've joined us on this journey!